Ridwan2606/COMP206-Software-Systems-W2020/README.md

 Lab C : Bash

+Lab D : Sessions and C Compile

-Note: I have skipped Lab B - VIM as the lab is pretty self-explanatory and it is very difficult for me to show how to use VIM in pictures or code.
+Note: I have skipped Lab B - VIM as the lab itself is pretty self-explanatory in itself and it is very difficult for me to show how to use VIM in pictures or code.

 Thank you!